1943 North Carolina Tar Heels football team

-The 1943 North Carolina Tar Heels football team represented the University of North Carolina at Chapel Hill during the 1943 college football season.
+The 1943 North Carolina Tar Heels football team represented the University of North Carolina during the 1943 college football season.
 The Tar Heels were led by first-year head coach Tom Young and played their home games at Kenan Memorial Stadium.
 They competed as a member of the Southern Conference.

 In the final Litkenhous Ratings, North Carolina ranked 18th among the nation's college and service teams with a rating of 97.0.